mbachrat/instagram-clone/README.md

 # Instagram Clone

 ### Description
-An Instagram Clone that copies some features from instagram.
-I built this project following a youtube tutorial and then continued building out the UI and adding the feature of Hiding/Showing comments.
-This was my first time using firebase as a backend
+An Instagram Clone I built following a youtube tutorial and then continued the project by building out the UI and adding the feature of Hiding/Showing comments.
+This was my first time using firebase as a backend so there was a lot of troubleshooting and trying to figure out why google labels the website deceptive.

 ### Features
 - Sign up